The NH90 is an advanced medium utility helicopter, capable of undertaking a wide variety of roles in New Zealand and overseas.

 The Iroquois has been in RNZAF service since 1966.
-As early as the 1980s the RNZAF considered upgrade options for the Iroquois, but these were not pursued.
-During the late 1990s the Air Force again considered options to improve the NZDF’s utility helicopter capability, either through upgrade or replacement.
+During the late 1990s the Air Force considered options to improve the NZDF’s utility helicopter capability.
 The key issues driving this consideration were:

 - airframe fatigue problems (including fin spars and rotor blades)